GETTING, KEEPING AND GROWING STABLE EMPLOYMENT

 - Education/Training for employers about economic class in the workplace.
 We use the Bridges Out of Poverty curriculum and concepts.

-- A Business Collaborative Group is at the core of Working Bridges.
-In these future meetings, employers will tackle issues affecting employee stability including transportation, income supports, and affordable housing.
+- A Business Collaborative Group which happens when multiple employers come together to address challenging issues that they all see in their workforce.
+Employers have tackled issues affecting employee stability including transportation, income supports, and affordable housing.
 Together, we will design, test, and share innovative practices and refine policies to improve the lives of employees.
-Our meetings will be open to all interested employers.
-Please email Pam Bailey to add your name to our email distribution list, we anticipate these meetings starting in the summer of 2017.

 RESULTS AND BENEFITS